Penetration aid

-A penetration aid (or "penaid") is a device or tactic used to increase an aircraft's capability of reaching its target without detection, and in particular intercontinental ballistic missile (ICBM) warhead's chances of penetrating a target's defenses.
+A penetration aid (or "penaid") is a device or tactic used to increase a flying object's capability of reaching its target without detection, and in particular to improve an intercontinental ballistic missile (ICBM) warhead's chances of penetrating a target's defenses.

-These can consist of both physical devices carried within the ICBM (as part of its payload), as well as tactics that accompany its launch or flight path, operate as either passive or active counters, and may include one or more of the following concepts:
+The category of penaids includes physical devices carried within the ICBM (as part of its payload), as well as tactics that accompany its launch or flight path, operating as either passive or active counters.
+Penaids may include one or more of the following concepts: